ritmininglab/DUNT/README.md

 The code is stored in the folder code.

-To download the example noisy data of cub, please use the link: https://drive.google.com/file/d/10dZXw83fgFVrf_MQbum9rhvA2hWax54G/view?usp=sharing and store it in the folder few_data/cub.
+To download data of cub (Take CUB as an example), and store it in the folder few_data/cub.

 To run the algorithm, change the path to the current directory in the command window, and run the train.py file: